w3b3d3v/kyodo-protocol-docs/docs/dao/service-provider.md

 # Service Provider

 Kyōdō DAO is member-managed and does not have any general partner.
-Kyōdō DAO will rely on a service provider to facilitate various administrative functions on behalf of the members, including:
+So it will rely on a service provider to facilitate various administrative functions on behalf of the members.

+## Responsibilities

 * preparing and sending annual financial reports;
 * validating information related to partnerships;